Prior Disclosure to CBP (19 USC 1592): Reduce Penalties Dramatically

 A prior disclosure must be made before the disclosing party has knowledge that CBP has commenced a formal investigation into the potential violation.
 This is what makes it “prior” — the disclosure comes before the investigation, not after.
 Once CBP has begun a formal investigation and the importer knows about it, the disclosure loses its “prior” status and the most favorable penalty reductions are no longer available.

-That said, a disclosure made after an investigation has begun can still provide some benefit — it just won’t qualify for the full prior disclosure reductions.
-This is an important distinction, and one that requires careful legal analysis based on what the importer knows and when they learned it.
+A disclosure made after an investigation has begun can still provide some benefit — it just won’t qualify for the full prior disclosure reductions.
+This distinction requires careful legal analysis based on what the importer knows and when they learned it.

 Importers should be particularly attentive to signals from CBP that may indicate growing scrutiny.
-If you have received a Request for Information (CBP Form 28) or a Notice of Action (CBP Form 29), CBP is already asking questions about your entries.
 While these forms do not necessarily mean a formal investigation has started, they are a strong indication that the time to consider a prior disclosure is now — not later.

 How to Make a Valid Prior Disclosure

-• Identify the merchandise — The class or kind of merchandise involved in the violation
+1. Identify the merchandise The class or kind of merchandise involved in the violation.

-• Identify the entries — The specific importations by entry number, or by indicating the port of entry and approximate dates of entry
+2. Identify the entries The specific importations by entry number, or by indicating the port of entry and approximate dates of entry.

-• Describe the violations — The material false statements, omissions, or acts, including an explanation of how and when they occurred
+3. Describe the violations The material false statements, omissions, or acts — including an explanation of how and when they occurred.

 If the amount of duty loss is known, the importer should also tender payment of the lost duties, taxes, and fees to CBP.
 However, the issues involved in calculating duty loss can be complex, and when properly handled, a prior disclosure can be validly made without immediate payment if the full amount is not yet determined.